-Step 4.
-After the stove has been broken-in using Steps 1-3, continue to build the fire gradually.
-Add larger wood with a diameter of 3-4" (75-102 mm).
-Continue adding split logs of this size to the briskly-burning fire until there is a glowing ember bed at least 2" (51 mm) deep.
-A good ember bed is necessary for proper functioning and may take up to an hour to establish.

-Step 5.
-Adjust the thermostatic air control for the desired heat output.
+- 4. Afer the stove has been broken-in using Steps 1-3, continue to build the fire gradually.
+Add larger wood with a diameter of 3-4" (76-102mm). - Continue adding split logs of this size to the brisklyburning fire until there is a glowing ember bed at least 2" (51mm) deep.
+A good ember bed is necessary for proper functioning and may take up to an hour to establish. - 5.
+Adjust the Air Control Lever to maintain the desired heat output.